Guide to Amarone and Valpolicella wines

 Red fruit flavours have become the signature of Valpolicella, so it’s no wonder regulations for Valpolicella DOC, Valpolicella Ripasso DOC and Amarone della Valpolicella DOCG allow it to make up to 90% of the blend.
 Though I am sure it’s possible to find wines made mostly of Corvina, in practice you tend to see Amarone and Valpolicella wines made up of about 40-60% Corvina.
 Amarone seems to need more sugar, which is added by Rondinella, and more body, which is supplied by Corvinone.

 Ian D’Agata writes that the most important feature of Corvina is that it responds well to drying .
 After the harvest, grapes are stored in the wineries and lightly dried to concentrate the acids and flavours .
 This produces wines with a much richer taste.
-This characteristic sets it aside from other red grapes: dried Merlot and Cabernet Sauvignon tend to develop unpleasant aromas.
+This characteristic sets it aside from other red grapes.
+For example, dried Merlot and Cabernet Sauvignon tend to develop unpleasant aromas.

 Corvina is a finicky grape, and can easily by affected by fungus.
 Because of that, Corvina vines are typically trained to the Pergola Veronese system.
 Traditional to this area (as the name suggests), the pergola system has vines growing on an overhead trellis (pictured).
 This allows as much air circulation as possible.

-Corvina is grown not only in Valpolicella.
-Overall, it is planted on over 7.5 thousand hectares in Italy (mostly in Veneto), and this area has doubled since 1970 .
+Corvina is not just grown in Valpolicella, but in other parts of Italy too.
+Overall, it is planted on over 7.5 thousand hectares.
+This area has doubled since 1970 .

 Both the berries and the bunches of Corvinone are larger than those of Corvina – that’s why the name of this grape vaguely translates as “big raven”.